 For this to come in the way of danger does not need to leak from the overturned tanker.
 The threat of the motorcyclist may be even an ordinary bag filled with a layer of arable land, which fell out of the car or the truck.
 If you encounter similar obstacles to treat her like a lump of mud on the road.
 If you do not you can handle it pass by, then close the throttle, press the clutch, not inhibit, and just Roll through it.
 All the time look straight and avoid performing any additional, sudden steering movements.
 Let your hands and arms to absorb vibrations.

-If you come across a large lump of mud or disputes leak and could not drive through slow you down (or even stop), then treat these obstacles such as roads covered with mud or gravel.
+If you come across a large lump of mud or disputes spill, and transit through, you could slow down (or even stop), then treat these obstacles such as roads covered with mud or gravel.

 To sum up ...

 Remember that driving in difficult conditions and on uneven surfaces boils down to respect some basic principles.
 Always look carefully at what is happening on the road and possibly predict what might happen.
 Do not make any sudden movements (not inhibit, do not open or do not close the throttle, do not turn the wheel sharply), do not panic when you encounter any noise or vibration, and finally see straight ahead, not down the road.

 If you remember these basic principles, even imperfect way you will seem more friendly.